loic-sharma/crank/README.md

 ### Custom builders

 Need a different builder configuration?
-Or want to alias a builder?
-Create a file `~/.config/crank/config.json` with the following content:
+Want an alias for a builder?
+Create the file `~/.config/crank/config.json` to configure custom builders:

 ```json
 {